How to Become a Teacher in Canada: 11 Steps to a Fulfilling Career in the Classroom

 In addition, consider the lifestyle of a teacher.
 Some people are attracted to teaching because they think teachers work fewer hours than other professionals.
 After all, school days are often shorter than the typical eight-hour workday, and teachers usually have a summer vacation.
 But remember that, in addition to hours in the classroom, teachers often spend time out of class preparing lessons or marking assignments.
 And many teachers help supervise after-school activities.

 Of course, there are many rewards to becoming a teacher.
 Salary is just one of them.
-For example, an elementary teacher just starting out can make an average annual salary of $53,163, while a teacher with 15 years of experience can earn an average annual salary of $88,746.1
+For example, according to Statistics Canada, an elementary teacher just starting out can make an average annual salary of $53,502, while a teacher with 15 years of experience can earn an average annual salary of $89,793.

 But many teachers say they're not in this profession for the money.
 Teachers know they are making an important contribution to our collective future.
 And on a more personal level, they get to spend their days with students who are always filled with potential.
 Helping those students achieve their goals and reach that potential is an extraordinary reward for a great teacher to experience.
 So if you're wondering whether teaching is right for you, be sure to ask current or retired teachers about their views of the profession.